godwwinpeace22/nodeshout-koffi/README.md

-# nodeshout
+# nodeshout-koffi

 Native libshout bindings for node.js.
+Using koffi instead of node-ffi.

 > Libshout allows applications to easily communicate and broadcast to an Icecast streaming media server.
 It handles the socket connections, metadata communication, and data streaming for the calling application, and lets developers focus on feature sets instead of implementation details.